Skip to main content

 The general fire precautions must protect:

-Does my building need an FRA?
+Does my building need a fire risk assessment?

 The law says the assessment must be ‘suitable and sufficient’ for the building.

-More information you might find useful:
+More information you might find useful

 Still not found the answer?